Omegapy/My-Academics-Portfolio/README.md

 and growth throughout my studies.

 I am a student in Computer Science with a focus on AI.
+A senior student at Colorado State University Global (CSU Global) pursuing a BS in CS (Expected to Graduation in August 2025)
-A high distinction honors graduate: AS in CS from Laramie County Community College (LCCC) – Dec.
+I am also an high distinction honors graduate: AS in CS from Laramie County Community College (LCCC) – Dec.
 2023
-A junior student at Colorado State University Global (CSU Global) pursuing a BS in CS with a specialization in AI
-(Expected Graduation: December 2025)

 -----------------------------------------------------------------------------------------------------------------------------